ermaitland/ga-project-4-frontend/README.md

  code .
 ```

-to open the code in VS.
+to open the code in VS. You will need to have python installed on your machine.
 Run the commands:

 ```py